manticoresoftware/manticoresearch/manual/Searching/Options.md

 * `fieldmask`
 * `sph04`
 * `expr`
-* or `export`
+* `export`

-Refer to [Search results ranking](../Searching/Sorting_and_ranking.md) for more details on each ranker.
+For more details on each ranker, refer to [Search results ranking](../Searching/Sorting_and_ranking.md).

 ### rand_seed
-Lets you specify a specific integer seed value for an `ORDER BY RAND()` query, for example: `...
+Allows you to specify a specific integer seed value for an `ORDER BY RAND()` query, for example: `...
 OPTION rand_seed=1234`.
-By default, a new and different seed value is autogenerated for every query
+By default, a new and different seed value is autogenerated for every query.

 ### retry_count
 Integer.
 Distributed retries count.

 ### retry_delay
 Integer.
-Distributed retry delay, msec.
+Distributed retry delay, in milliseconds.

 ### sort_method
 * `pq` - priority queue, set by default
-* `kbuffer` - gives faster sorting for already pre-sorted data, e.g. table data sorted by id The result set is in both cases the same; picking one option or the other may just improve (or worsen!) performance.
+* `kbuffer` - provides faster sorting for already pre-sorted data, e.g., table data sorted by id The result set is the same in both cases; choosing one option or the other may simply improve (or worsen) performance.

 ### threads
-Limits max number of threads to use for current query processing.
+Limits the max number of threads used for current query processing.
 Default - no limit (the query can occupy all [threads](../Server_settings/Searchd.md#threads) as defined globally).
-For batch of queries the option must be attached to the very first query in the batch, and it is then applied when working queue is created and then is effective for the whole batch.
-This option has same meaning as option [max_threads_per_query](../Server_settings/Searchd.md#max_threads_per_query), but applied only to the current query or batch of queries.
+For a batch of queries, the option must be attached to the very first query in the batch, and it is then applied when the working queue is created and is effective for the entire batch.
+This option has the same meaning as the option [max_threads_per_query](../Server_settings/Searchd.md#max_threads_per_query), but is applied only to the current query or batch of queries.

 ### token_filter
-Quoted, colon-separated of `library name:plugin name:optional string of settings`.
-Query-time token filter gets created on search each time full-text invoked by every table involved and let you implement a custom tokenizer that makes tokens according to custom rules.
+Quoted, colon-separated string of `library name:plugin name:optional string of settings`.
+A query-time token filter is created for each search when full-text is invoked by every table involved, allowing you to implement a custom tokenizer that generates tokens according to custom rules.
 ```sql
 SELECT * FROM index WHERE MATCH ('yes@no') OPTION token_filter='mylib.so:blend:@'
 ```